OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/email.md

 ---
-summary: Create email for users to start self-registration.
+summary: This article provides a guide on creating an email to send a verification code using OutSystems Developer Cloud (ODC).
 tags:
 locale: en-us
 guid: 8e30d486-dbf3-457c-87f8-4cd9e65b0156